awslabs/aws-encryption-sdk-specification/tenets.md

 because callers do not need
 to select a value.

+Sensible Defaults are defaults that are optimal in the majority of use cases.
+If a default is optimal in all use cases, then it dominates all other options.
+These kinds of dominant options
+SHOULD NOT be configurable at all.

 An example is the principle of least surprise.
 Customers MUST have the freedom to configure but SHOULD NOT need extensive domain understanding